 The Society of Obstetricians and Gynaecologists of Canada

 Anemia and pregnancy.
-University of California San Francisco Medical Center website.
-Available at: http://www.ucsfhealth.org/education/anemia_and_pregnancy.
-Accessed June 5, 2013.
+UCSF Medical Center website.
+Available at: https://www.ucsfhealth.org/education/anemia_and_pregnancy.
+Accessed April 7, 2017.

 Last reviewed April 2017 by Andrea Chisholm, MD Last Updated: 5/20/2015